James P. Cannon: Cannon in the SWP

 In addition to his activity in the Socialist Workers Party, Cannon was a leading figure in the Fourth International, the international Trotskyist movement, and visited Britain in 1938 with the intention of aiding the unification of the competing British groups.
 The result was a patched together unification, the Revolutionary Socialist League, which rapidly disintegrated.

-In 1940, Shachtman left with a large part of the membership to form the Workers Party, with Shachtman and Burnham arguing that the Stalinists constituted a new bureaucratic class in the Soviet Union while Cannon, like Trotsky, felt that the Soviet Union should be defended despite Stalin's dictatorship and invasion of Finland.
+In 1940, Shachtman left with a large part of the membership to form the Workers Party, with Shachtman and Burnham arguing that the Stalinists constituted a new bureaucratic class in the Soviet Union while Cannon, like Trotsky, felt that the Soviet Union should be defended despite Stalin's dictatorship and the invasion of Finland.
 This dispute is recorded in Cannon's book The Struggle for the Proletarian Party and in Trotsky's In Defense of Marxism.
 Nonetheless, Stalinists sought to punish both Cannon and Trotsky for their political opposition to the Stalinist-controlled Third International.
-Trotsky was killed by one of Stalin's NKVD agents and the CPUSA supported the US government's prosecution of Cannon and other American Trotskyists under the Smith Act.
-Following the German invasion of the Soviet Union, the largely Soviet-controlled CPUSA started to support US entry into the war.
-This gave the CPUSA a common interest with the US government, preparing to go to war, whereas Cannon's SWP was aiming to mobilize the working class against the war.
-Even after his conviction on the charge of conspiring to overthrow the government and resultant eighteen months’ imprisonment during 1944 and 1945, Cannon's influence on the SWP was strong and he wrote to party leaders regularly; for example, recommending changing the party line on the Warsaw Rising.
+Trotsky was assassinated in Mexico by an agent of the NKVD Foreign Department and the CPUSA supported the US government's prosecution of Cannon and other American Trotskyists under the Smith Act.
+Following the German invasion of the Soviet Union, the Soviet-controlled CPUSA started to support US entry into the war.
+This gave the CPUSA a common interest with the US government, preparing to go to war, whereas Cannon's SWP was continuing to mobilize the working class against the war.
+Even after his conviction on the charge of conspiring to overthrow the government and resultant eighteen months’ imprisonment during 1944 and 1945, Cannon's influence on the SWP was strong and he wrote to party leaders regularly; for example, recommending changing the party line on the Warsaw Uprising.
 Cannon's book 'Letters from Prison' contains many of these missives.

 Following the war, Cannon resumed leadership of the SWP, but this role declined after he handed the post of national secretary in 1953 to Farrell Dobbs.
 Cannon retired to California in the mid-1950s.
 However, he remained an active member of the party's Political Committee.
 Cannon was very much involved in the splits which developed in both the SWP and the FI in 1952.
 He took a leading role in guiding the public faction supported by the SWP, the International Committee of the Fourth International; and supported the eventual reunification of the two sides in 1963, which led to the formation of the United Secretariat of the Fourth International.
 He took no part in the various tendency disputes that developed between 1963 and 1967, except to decry firmer organizational norms developed by his erstwhile supporters.
 These letters are collected in Don't Strangle The Party.